SMR: Medical Knowledge Graph Embedding for Safe Medicine Recommendation: Related Work

 Recent evaluation efforts on knowledge graphs have focused on automatic knowledge base population and completion.
 Some knowledge graphs have also been constructed from huge volumes of medical databases over the last years, such as \cite{ernst2015knowlife}, Bio2RDF\cite{dumontier2014bio2rdf}, and Chem2Bio2RDF\cite{chen2010chem2bio2rdf}.
 Medical knowledge graphs contain an abundance of basic medical facts of medicines and diseases and provide a pathway for medical discovery and applications, such as effective medicine recommendations.
 Unfortunately, such medical knowledge graphs suffer from serious data incomplete problem, which impedes its application in the field of clinical medicine.
+Recently, Celebi et al. \cite{celebi2019evaluation} proposed a knowledge graph embedding approach for drug-drug interaction prediction in realistic scenario.
+MedGraph \cite{hettige2019medgraph} is a new EMR embedding framework which introduces a graph-based data structure to capture both structural visit-code co-location information structurally and temporal visit sequencing information.
+However, they only focused on the real-world biomedical embeddings learning and do not directly harness the medicine recommendation task, thus the specific clinical medicine information is not sufficiently tailored.
+In contrast, our model jointly embeds diseases, medicines, patients, and uses the learned embeddings to decompose the medicine recommendation into a linked prediction process while considering the patient’s diagnoses and adverse drug reactions.